kj3moraes/Cryptography/README.md

 # Cryptography

 This repository contains the codes for several known ciphers and a few hashing algorithms.
-The codes for the ciphers are in Java.
-Another repostiory of those codes in Python will be uploaded soon.
+The codes for all the ciphers are in Java.
+Anyone with an intermediate level experience working with Java (approx. 1-2 years ) will understand the codes.
+Another repository of the ciphers in Python will be uploaded soon.
 Every code has its own documentation to explain its workings to the reader.
-It also provides some historical context as well as the modern relevance of the cipher it describes.
-The entire list of ciphers is as below.
+The documentation also provides some historical context as well as the modern relevance of the cipher it describes.
+Some ciphers will have documentations within others.
+The entire list of ciphers is below:

 ### Simple Ciphers
    * Caesar Cipher